 Fc— Carrier signal frequency

-Carrier signal frequency in hertz (Hz), specified as a positive real scalar.
+Carrier signal frequency in hertz (Hz), specified as a positive scalar.

 Fs— Sampling frequency

 Sampling frequency of the carrier signal and input message signal in hertz (Hz),